-Bromesberrow St Mary's recognises that all adults, including supply staff, volunteers, non-teaching staff and management committee members ,have a full and active part to play in protecting our pupils from harm, and that the welfare of each child is of paramount importance.
+Bromesberrow St Mary's recognises that all adults, including supply staff1, volunteers, nonteaching staff and management committee members ,have a full and active part to play in protecting our pupils from harm, and that the welfare of each child is of paramount importance.
 This includes a commitment to ensuring that all learners feel confident that any concerns they may have will be listened to and acted upon.
 All staff believes that our school should provide a caring, positive, safe and stimulating environment that promotes the social, moral, spiritual and moral development of each individual child as well as academic progress.

-&lt;sup>1 Wherever the word "staff" is used, it covers ALL staff, including supply or claims basis staff, agency staff, contractors, volunteers, administrative staff and management committee members.
+1 Wherever the word "staff " is used, it covers ALL staff, including supply or claims basis staff, agency staff, contractors, volunteers, administrative staff and management committee members.

-Purpose of a To inform staff, parents, volunteers and Governing Board members about Child the school's responsibilities, processes and procedures for safeguarding Protection children.
-Policy To enable everyone to have a clear understanding of how these • responsibilities should be carried out so that policy and practice are running in parallel.
-GSCB and new Bromesberrow St Mary's follows the procedures established by the local Gloucestershire Safeguarding Children Board (GSCB) www.gscb.org.uk Safeguarding GSCB also provide regular email alerts and training to Bromesberrow St Partnership Mary's staff.
-All staff are encouraged to visit this live, regularly updated arrangements. website which guides and informs school.
-The GSCB new arrangements revolve around a "shared and equal duty" by NHS Gloucestershire Clinical Commissioning Group, Gloucestershire Constabulary and the Gloucestershire County Council. ( see Working Together.
-Gloucestershire's multi agency arrangements to safeguard children April 2019) All All staff have a responsibility to provide a safe environment in which Bromesberro children can learn. w St Mary's Staff and volunteers are particularly well placed to observe possible Staff & outward signs of abuse, changes in behaviour and failure to develop Volunteers because they have daily contact with children.
-Mission Maintain and continue to create an environment in which all children and young Statement people feel safe, secure, valued and respected and where they can learn and fully develop.
+Purpose of a Child Protection Policy To inform staff, parents, volunteers and Governing Board members about the school's responsibilities, processes and procedures for safeguarding children.
+To enable everyone to have a clear understanding of how these responsibilities should be carried out so that policy and practice are running in parallel.
+GSCP and new local Safeguardin g Partnership arrangement s.
+Bromesberrow St Mary's follows the procedures established by the Gloucestershire Safeguarding Children Partnership (GSCP) www.gscb.org.uk GSCP also provide regular email alerts and training to Bromesberrow St Mary's staff.
+All staff are encouraged to visit this live, regularly updated website which guides and informs school.
+The GSCP new arrangements revolve around a "shared and equal duty" by NHS Gloucestershire Clinical Commissioning Group, Gloucestershire Constabulary and the Gloucestershire County Council.
+(See Working Together.
+Gloucestershire's multi agency arrangements to safeguard children April 2019).
+All Bromesberr ow St Mary's Staff & Volunteers All staff have a responsibility to provide a safe environment in which children can learn.
+Staff and volunteers are particularly well placed to observe possible outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.
+Mission Statement Maintain and continue to create an environment in which all children and young people feel safe, secure, valued and respected and where they can learn and fully develop.
 Establish and maintain an environment where children are encouraged to talk, and are listened to when they have a worry or concern.
 Ensure children know they can approach staff if they are worried.
-Establish and maintain an environment where school staff and volunteers are encouraged to share and are listened to when they have concerns about the safety and well- being of a child. , , Ensure that all staff know the procedures for reporting a concern or making a child protection referral and that staff are well equipped to spot signs of abuse or a child in need of early help for a variety of reasons.
+Establish and maintain an environment where school staff and volunteers are encouraged to share and are listened to when they have concerns about the safety and well- being of a child.
+Ensure that all staff know the procedures for reporting a concern or making a child protection referral and that staff are well equipped to spot signs of abuse or a child in need of early help for a variety of reasons.
 Ensure that any children who have been abused will be supported in line with a child protection plan, where deemed necessary.
 Include opportunities in the curriculum for children to develop the skills they need to recognise and stay safe from abuse or from other areas of risk as part of a broad and balanced curriculum.
-Ensure our children are equipped with the skills they need to keep themselves safe. , 1
+Ensure our children are equipped with the skills they need to keep themselves safe.